vcjohnso/DataBaseProject/README.md

 -on login successful proceed to page 4

 page four:
-users can select from cards listed on their account to pay, or input on new card
+users can select from cards listed on their account to pay, or input on new card, and "pay" for ticket